airan-tw/azure_training/M1/Create Azure App Service Web Apps/Azure_app_service.md

 az webapp up -g $resourceGroup -n $appName --html
 ```

+The az webapp up command does the following actions:

+ * Create a default resource group.
+ * Create a default app service plan.
+ * Create an app with the specified name.
+ * Zip deploy files from the current working directory to the web app.

 This command may take a few minutes to run.
 While running, it displays information similar to the example below.

 ```azurecli-interactive